PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 #### Enabling Wi-Fi

-ConnMan classifies network interfaces by their **technology**, and configurations are generally applied to one or more technology.
+ConnMan classifies network interfaces by their **technology**, and configurations are generally applied to one or more technologies.
 Examples of ConnMan's technology classifications are `wifi` and `ethernet`.

 By default, in MBL, all technologies managed by ConnMan are disabled to prevent unwanted wireless or wired communication.
 To enable Wi-Fi, run: